VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/Gantry/Y gantry/Aluminum Y Gantry/BOM/README.md

 # BOM is for one side only.
 You will need 2.

+### Your choice of precision shoulder bolts for Idlers, or M5 titanium or aluminum bolts with nuts.
+If you prefer weight saving go with bolts.
+If you prefer precision on idlers, go with shoulder bolts

 ## (Note: Since Carbon fiber tube dimensions are not always the same, you may need to add spacers (printed) between aluminum part and cabon tube.
 My tubes were 20.85mm and 20.65mm.
 I used the 20.85mm one with no washer.
 So depending on your luck, you may need to add spacers.
 See in the STL folder. you can scale it in Z in your slicer to fit your tube)

 ## When torquing the the idlers, make sure you do not apply to much axial load on the idler bearings.
 Tight manually with hands then add 1/4.
 Make sure idlers spin freely.
 This will avoid rattling sound, specially if you use graphite or metal spacers sold by mellow Kit)